-‘Kara-age-Ko’ is a seasoned flour used for, most commonly, fried chicken in Japan.
-‘Kara-age Chicken’ can be made in many different ways and I have my own recipe, but my mother used to use a store-bought ‘Kara-age-Ko’ when she prepared our bento lunch in the morning.
-It was the quickest way to make fried chicken, I suppose.
-She used it for frying other food such as mushrooms and vegetables.
+‘Kara-age-Ko’ is a Japanese seasoned flour that is used for, most commonly, fried chicken in Japan.
+‘Kara-age Chicken’ can be made in many different ways, but my mother used a store-bought ‘Kara-age-Ko’ when she cooked fried chicken.
+It is the quickest and easiest way.
+She used it for frying other food as well, such as Shiitake Mushrooms and Vegetables.
 I don’t buy ‘Kara-age-Ko’ because it is easy to make.

 How to use it?
 It is simple.
-Just lightly coat pieces of meat, seafood, mushrooms or vegetables with this seasoned flour, and fry in the oil.
+Just lightly coat pieces of Chicken, Meat, Seafood, Mushrooms or Vegetables with this seasoned flour, and fry in the oil.
 Here are two suggestions to use it, ‘Fried Squid’ and ‘Fried Shimeji’.

 1 teaspoon Asian Chicken Bouillon Powder / Chicken Stock Powder

 1/2 to 1 teaspoon Salt *1 teaspoon is quite salty

 1 to 2 teaspoons Spices of your choice *Ground Chilli, Ground Paprika, Ground Ginger, Onion Powder, Chinese Five Spice, Allspice, Dry Mustard, Dried Herbs (Thyme, Basil, Oregano), etc.